George Heartwell: Career

 Prior to being mayor, Heartwell was a City Commissioner for the third ward of Grand Rapids from 1992-1999.
-Heartwell currently serves as President and CEO of Pilgrim Manor Retirement Community.
+Heartwell served as President and CEO of Pilgrim Manor Retirement Community.
 He was Director of the Community Leadership Institute at Aquinas College, where he also was a professor in the Community Leadership undergraduate study program.
 Mayor Heartwell is an ordained minister for the United Church of Christ, and served for 14 years at Heartside Ministry, a program for the homeless in Grand Rapids.
 He was previously the president of Heartwell Mortgage Corporation.
 In August, 2007, Mayor Heartwell was re-elected to a second mayoral term in Grand Rapids.
 He won the primary election with 51% of the vote, eliminating the need for a general election run-off.
 He would be reelected for a third term in 2011.
 He was the first Grand Rapids mayor to be term-limited out of office; during his third term in office voters approved a revision of the city charter limiting all future Grand Rapids mayors to two four-year terms.
 These revisions prevented Heartwell from running for a fourth term.

 Heartwell was the first politician to announce the death of former President Gerald R. Ford on December 26, 2006, and, along with then-President George W. Bush, then-Senator Harry Reid and then-Governor Jennifer Granholm, spoke at Ford's Grand Rapids funeral, which took place the day after Ford's Washington, D.C. funeral.